Ed Hardin: Carl Tacy goes home quietly and without fanfare

 But as he did everywhere he coached, Tacy won.
 He’s in the sports halls of fame at Davis & Elkins College where he played, at Ferrum and at Wake Forest.

-Tacy will be buried in his hometown of Huttonsville, W.V. in simple service where his parents and family members are buried.
-There will be a memorial service at some point in the future.
+Tacy will be buried in his hometown of Huttonsville, W.Va., in a simple service where his parents and family members are buried.
+There will be a memorial service in the future.

 One of Tacy’s last requests was for Queen to do the service.